Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Gleim CPA Review Books

-As referenced above, the Gleim CPA prep books are some of the best in the game.
+As referenced above, the Gleim CPA prep books are some of the best in the game (almost as good as Becker’s CPA books).
 Given that these books have been around for close to 50 years and have been continually vetted and updated by Gleim’s team of experts, it should not be shocking that they are so highly rated.

 The look and feel are otherwise just fine.
 It is clean, professional and has a pretty quick response time.
 Page loads times aren’t really an issue and things generally feel pretty snappy.
 It’s not the most modern or slick website we have seen, but it is effective to drive your studies.